yumna-khan/scRNA-seq-analysis/README.md

 ### 2. Quality Control
 The dataset was explored prior to quality control to examine metadata and assess the number of cells and genes.
 Quality control was performed in R (v4.5.2) by calculating the percentage of mitochondrial gene expression (`percent.mt`) as an indicator of cellular stress.
 Cells undergoing stress or apoptosis, which can occur during viral infections such as Influenza A virus (IAV), often exhibit elevated mitochondrial RNA content due to leakage of cytoplasmic RNA.
 Cells with mitochondrial percentages exceeding 10–20% were considered low quality and potentially non-viable (Osorio & Cai, 2020).

-To visualize the distribution of quality control metrics prior to filtering, violin plots were generated for each sample (grouped by `orig.ident`), displaying the number of detected genes per cell (`nFeature_RNA`), total RNA counts per cell (`nCount_RNA`), and the percentage of mitochondrial gene expression (`percent.mt`).
+To visualize the distribution of quality control metrics prior to filtering, violin plots were generated for each sample (grouped by `orig.ident`), displaying the number of detected genes per cell (`nFeature_RNA`), total RNA counts per cell (`nCount_RNA`), and the percentage of mitochondrial gene expression (`percent.mt`) per each time point.

 Additionally, scatter plots were used to assess relationships between quality control metrics.
 A strong positive correlation was observed between `nCount_RNA` and `nFeature_RNA` (Pearson correlation = 0.83), indicating that cells with higher RNA counts tend to have more detected genes.
 In contrast, a weak correlation was observed between mitochondrial percentage and gene count (Pearson correlation = -0.06), suggesting that mitochondrial content is largely independent of gene complexity.